NOAA-ORR-ERD/adios_oil_database/adios_db/Documentation/API_docs/source/importing_new_data.rst

 Some labs will have an original sample, and then also process the oil in some way and collect measurements about the processed data.
 These data are all part of the same record, but may have a completely new set of measurements associated with them.
 The data model is designed to handle arbitrary "subsamples", created in different ways, but the two common ones currently in the data are distillation fractions (from physical distillation) and lab-weathered samples, such as evaporated in a rotovap or "topped" to some temperature.

-All records will have at least one subsample -- assumed to be the original (usually fresh oil)
+All records will have at least one subsample -- assumed to be the original (usually fresh oil).

 Each subsample has its own metadata describing it.